-The benefits to getting title insurance over a real property report are two fold.
+The benefits to getting title insurance over a real property report are twofold.
 One point is that the title insurance is less expensive and does not require a home visit.
 Title insurance is $275 whereas a RPR can cost around $800 or more.
-Another very important point is that if changes are made after purchase there is no need to to update your title insurance whereas the real property report would have to be updated at the homeowners expense.
+Another very important point is that if changes are made after purchase there is no need to update your title insurance.
+In contrast, the real property report would have to be updated at the homeowner’s expense.

 About the Author: